GlitchSlayed/magellanicus/README.md

 On the other hand, Direct3D is proprietary and tied to Microsoft Windows.
 It may be worth writing a D3D9 renderer in the future for old Windows XP PCs, but most native D3D11/D3D12 cards can just use Vulkan directly.

-### Why `#![no-std]` but also `extern crate std;`?

-This may seem odd, but we want to leave this open to potentially more rendering APIs in the future on systems that lack a standard library, so we're keeping our options open.
-This decision may or may not change later, though.

-Vulkano requires the Rust Standard Library, so the Vulkan renderer can make use of it.

 ### Why don't Halo Custom Edition maps look exactly the same?